 What Do I Need?

 - Your BHCC library barcode

 - Your library password

 Where Do I Find My Library Barcode?

-Your library barcode is on the back of your BHCC OneCard.
+Your library barcode is on the back of your BHCC OneCard or on the front of the new BHCC ID card as shown below.
 It is 14 digits long and begins with a 2.

 If you do not have your OneCard, we can give you a temporary barcode.
 Bring your temporary ID and a copy of your schedule to the library's Lending Services Desk.